 Webinar Topics and Descriptions

-September 23: 2021: Rights, Regulations, and Reconciliation: Exploring an Equitable Drug Policy
+Session 1: Rights, Regulations, and Reconciliation: Exploring an Equitable Drug Policy with Kelly Sykes, PhD

 This webinar will discuss past and current drug policies with a particular focus on key considerations for providers offering psychedelic integration therapy and who seek to offer psychedelic-assisted therapy in the future.

 Background: The prohibition of psychedelics through international drug conventions and local laws are slowly giving way to new regulatory models making psychedelic-assisted therapy available.
 Past and present enforcement of prohibition has disproportionately affected marginalized communities, and ongoing disparities in care and access to treatment continue to be key considerations in psychedelic-assisted therapy.

 Session 2: Challenges of Mainstreaming Psychedelic-assisted Therapies: A Critical Analysis of the Mental Health Model with Guest Speaker Tehseen Noorani, PhD

 As psychedelic therapy gains broad public attention, the ascendant model proposed is largely a medical/mental health model.
 In this session, we will discuss the limitations and challenges of the medicalization of psychedelic therapy.

 Session 3: Cultural Elevation of Sanity and Abstinence and Implications for Psychedelic Assisted Therapy with Kelly Sykes, PhD

 This webinar will explore mainstream discourse in the West, and will critically analyze the elevation and devaluation of certain states of consciousness.
 We will consider ways in which the marginalization of alternative perspectives on topics such as sanity and drug abstinence influence current treatment models, and we will explore how psychedelics provide opportunities to create alternative models.